Runners find gold at the St. Paddy's Day Dash Down Greenville 5K in Dallas

 DALLAS (CBSNewsTexas.com) — About 3,000 runners showed up to kick off celebrations in Dallas on Saturday morning at the 28th annual St. Paddy's Day Dash Down Greenville 5K.

-The sold-out marathon kicked off at 8:00 a.m. on March 11, 2023.
+The sold-out event kicked off at 8:00 a.m. on March 11, 2023.
 It took participants down the city's annual parade route for the first time in the race's history.

 Top finishers were rewarded for their performances with cash prizes.